Infantry Weapons

 Service note

-World War II military sidearm later seen in the Myanmar Civil War as a captured police weapon
+World War II military sidearm later documented in the 2021 Myanmar Civil War as a captured police weapon

 Designer